 Only what’s done for Christ will last.

-*Lily Carnaby has been at The Church at Brook Hills since she started school at Samford University in 2017, where she recently graduated with a degree in Journalism & Mass Communication.
-Currently, she is preparing to move to the Middle East where she will spend two years living and working among a specific unreached people group there.
+*Lily Carnaby has been at The Church at Brook Hills since 2017.
+She has a degree in Journalism & Mass Communication and is currently living and working among an unreached people group in the Middle East.

 *Name changed for security.